analysiscenter/batchflow/doc/parallel.md

             all.append(item_args)
         return all
 ```
 Here the action will be fired as:
 `some_action(self._data, index1, another_arg, one_more_arg)`
 `some_action(self._data, index2, another_arg, one_more_arg)`
 `...`

-`item_args` does not have to be strictly a list, but any sequence - tuple, numpy array, etc - that supports unpacking operations (`*seq`):
+`item_args` does not have to be strictly a list, but any sequence - tuple, numpy array, etc - that supports the unpacking operation ([`*seq`](https://docs.python.org/3/tutorial/controlflow.html#unpacking-argument-lists)):

 **Attention!** It cannot be a tuple of 2 arguments (see below why).